imagej/imagej.github.io/_pages/develop/plugin-design-guidelines.md

 To compile the plugin, you have several options:

--   If you saved the java file into the *plugins/* directory inside the Fiji directory, after {% include bc content='Help | Refresh Menus'%}, it will appear in the *Plugins* menu.
+-   If you saved the java file into the *plugins/* directory inside the Fiji directory, after {% include bc path='Help | Refresh Menus'%}, it will appear in the *Plugins* menu.
--   Call {% include bc content='Plugins | Compile and Run'%} and specify the where you saved the file.
+-   Call {% include bc path='Plugins | Compile and Run'%} and specify the where you saved the file.
 -   Compile it from a terminal with

 <!-- -->

     ./fiji --javac plugins/Duplicate_and_Scale.java

 For this to work, you have to save the java file into the *plugins/* directory, or you have to copy the class files into said directory after compilation.
-For the plugin to appear in the *Plugins* menu, you have to call {% include bc content='Help | Refresh Menus'%}, or to restart Fiji.
+For the plugin to appear in the *Plugins* menu, you have to call {% include bc path='Help | Refresh Menus'%}, or to restart Fiji.

 Running the plugin
 ------------------

 If you pasted the source into the [Script Editor](/scripting/script-editor), you can run the plugin using the *Run&gt;Run* menu entry.

-Otherwise, after {% include bc content='Help | Refresh Menus'%}, or a Fiji restart, there will be a menu item called *Duplicate and Scale* in the *Plugins* menu.
+Otherwise, after {% include bc path='Help | Refresh Menus'%}, or a Fiji restart, there will be a menu item called *Duplicate and Scale* in the *Plugins* menu.

 ### From a macro